olivierpons/interlock-new-challenges/readme.md

 ### 2022-03-18
 First "good" valid 3D obj file.
-I still have problems with the color vector: I should create/re-use if existing one for each block I generate, but I just want to focus on generating a whole Interlock block.
+I still have problems with the color vector: I should create/re-use if existing one for each template I generate, but I just want to focus on generating a whole Interlock template.

 Thanks to https://3dviewer.net/, I can validate my obj file: